daniel-lanciana/tech-interview-cheat-sheet/README.md

 * Recursion
   * See: recursion.
 * Greedy
   * Take the optimal solution at each step (even if worse overall).
-Good for shortest path in a graph (Dijikstra).
+Good for shortest path in a graph (Dijkstra).
 * Divide-and-Conquer
   * Break into chunks, process (often recursively), and merge results.
   * Lends to parallelization, requires more space, best when merging takes less time than solving sub-problems.